Our responses to reviews and inquiries

 Overview

 Patients and their families were badly let down by the failures of care at Mid-Staffordshire NHS Trust.
-We are determined to play our part by helping to raise standards to try to ensure this never happens again.
+We are determined to play our part by helping to raise standards to try to make sure this never happens again.

-As the Francis report recognised, we have already taken some important steps to help create a safer health service for patients, particularly with the roll out of regular checks for doctors with the introduction of revalidation, the setting up of local GMC teams to work with the NHS, doctors and patients, and through the major reforms of our fitness to practise procedures which are designed to speed up and improve what we do.
+As the Francis report recognised, we have already taken some important steps to help create a safer health service for patients.
+Particularly with the roll out of regular checks for doctors with the introduction of revalidation.
+The setting up of local GMC teams to work with the NHS, doctors and patients, and through the major reforms of our fitness to practise procedures.

 We have made progress, but we know there is more to do.
 If we are to help prevent another tragedy and improve care for patients we, along with everyone else in the healthcare system, need to work together.